Stuart A. Aaronson, MD

 New York, New York

-Mid-year Progress: Dr. Aaronson's team continues to work on breast cancer biomarkers and a Wnt autocrine transforming mechanism with a focus on triple negative human breast tumors to develop novel therapies for these tumors.
-They recently established a human inflammatory breast cancer line, whose characterization could provide insights into specific therapies for this aggressive breast malignancy.
-Their research aims to provide better understanding of how this gene becomes over-expressed in breast cancers and identify possible new therapeutic targets in erbB2 positive breast cancers.
+Dr. Aaronson continues his work on identifying breast cancer biomarkers and his research using a Wnt autocrine transforming mechanism in triple negative breast tumors to develop novel therapies for these tumors.
+His team recently established a human inflammatory breast cancer line, whose characterization could provide insights into specific therapies for this aggressive breast malignancy.
+They also identified aberrant epigenetic regulation of erbB2 in HER2-positive (HER2+) subtype breast tumors.
+These findings provide better understanding of how this gene becomes overexpressed in breast cancers and identify possible new therapeutic targets in erbB2 positive breast cancers.